CovacCrypto/covacpass-public/privacy.md

-# Privacy Policy
+# Privacy Policy Preview

-# PRIVACY NOTICE

 ## Last updated September 02, 2021

-Thank you for choosing to be part of our community at _COVAC.IO_ ("Company," "we," "us," or "our").
+Thank you for choosing to be part of our community at __COVAC.IO___ ("Company," "we," "us," or "our").
 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us at covacpass@gmail.com.

 This privacy notice describes how we might use your information if you:
 Download and use our mobile application — COVAC Pass+